learn-academy-2019-foxtrot/ruby-assessment-Samboozle/ruby.md

     procs: Short for procedure?
         researched: can be used interchangeably with 'function' or 'sub- routine,' though tends to be used more in non-OOP paradigms.
+        Ruby-specific => Prog stores a block in a variable to be used elsewhere

     lambdas: my conception is present, but foggy...
         researched: also known as an anonymous function, a lambda function